The caliber wars rage on. And this time we’re comparing two handgun self-defense cartridges that most people don’t think to compare.

 In terms of ballistics alone, and on paper, the 357 SIG produces more energy at the muzzle than the 45 ACP does.
 This energy is one of the factors needed to stop an attacker from attacking.

 At the muzzle a 125 grain HST 357 SIG produces 513 pounds of energy at the muzzle.
-And of course, it achieves these impressive numbers because it’s essentially a 10mm Auto case with a 9mm projectile.
+And of course, it achieves these impressive numbers because of its lineage.
+It’s essentially a .40 S&W case (whose parent was 10mm) with a 9mm projectile.

 Meaning, that it’s moving so fast that it has no choice but to produce those impressive numbers.